 - Euthanasia is often mistaken as “playing God’s work” due to its ability to take or decide one’s own life in a matter of another person’s hand (i.e. the doctors or physicians) which is deemed to weaken the sanctity of life, but that is not the case.
 Many believe euthanasia to be another way of murder which is unacceptable in both morals and religion.

 The question arises if Malaysia legalized euthanasia.
-Despite the country’s statutory legislation consists of banning active euthanasia, passive euthanasia remains implicit.
+Despite the country’s statutory legislation consists of the banning of active euthanasia, passive euthanasia remains implicit.
 It is worth mentioning that hospitals near Damansara Utama may have performed such procedures, but it is still not confirmed.
 Therefore, the status of euthanasia in Malaysia remains unknown or unfixed.
-For more related articles, click here.